Last Updated on 12 June 2024 by Cycloscope

 – Non-aerodynamic profile

-Bikepacking handlebar packs are ideal to store your camping tent or clothes
+Bikepacking handlebar packs are ideal for storing your camping tent or clothes

 Traditional handlebar bags are great for valuables such as passports, money, and camera